zaiisao/Documentation/en/Voice/publish_web_audio.md

 ## Next Steps
-You are now in a voice call.
+You are in a voice call.
 When the call ends, use the Agora SDK to exit the current call:

 - [Leave the Channel](../../en/Voice/leave_web.md)